hlorenzi/customasm/src/usage_help.md

 * `binary`

 * `annotated,base:16,group:2`
-    Annotate the output data with snippets
+    Annotates the output data with snippets
     of the source code.

 * `annotatedbin`